John Gorton: Resignation from the Liberal Party

+Gorton at a Canberra polling booth during his Independent run for an ACT Senate seat on 13 December 1975.

 Whitlam was re-elected at the 1974 election.
 Gorton was dropped from shadow cabinet after the election, as was McMahon.
 In November 1974, following an unsuccessful attempt to install Malcolm Fraser as Liberal leader, he condemned those involved and stated they had caused "irreparable damage" to the party.

 On 3 March 1975, as leadership tensions continued to build, Gorton announced that he would not recontest his seat in parliament at the next election, citing his unwillingness to be a perpetual backbencher.
 He also stated: "If Fraser got in, it would be a disaster.
 He is extreme right-wing.
 The Liberal Party can't be a right-leaning affair."
 When Fraser won a leadership spill on 21 March, Gorton reportedly stormed out of the meeting and slammed the door behind him.

 On 23 May 1975, Gorton announced his resignation from the Liberal Party and his intention to be an independent candidate for one of the new Australian Capital Territory (ACT) Senate seats.
 He hoped to join Steele Hall on the crossbench and secure the balance of power.
 Opinion polling shortly after his announcement showed him winning 55 percent of the primary vote.
 His candidacy received endorsements from the small local branches of the Liberal Movement and the Australia Party.

 Gough Whitlam was dismissed as prime minister on 11 November, sparking an early election on 13 December.
 During the preceding constitutional crisis, Gorton had denounced Fraser's actions in blocking supply in the Senate.
 Gorton advocated a vote and "a resounding victory" for Labor in election ads aired nationally, in protest against the dismissal of the Whitlam government.
 In the election, he polled 11.9 percent of the ACT Senate vote running on a two-man ticket with Harold Hird.
 It was the second-highest percentage for an independent candidate nation-wide, after Brian Harradine's 12.8 percent in Tasmania, but nowhere near enough to win election.
 He had campaigned mainly on local issues, which obscured his candidacy somewhat in an election that was a virtual referendum on the Whitlam government.